 Children, like adults, vary in their attraction to spirituality.
 Some revel in many different kinds of experiences, from mouth-gaping amazement at a rainbow to empathetic support for a friend and marching alongside family members for social justice.
 Others prefer particular spiritual practices, such as meditation, serving others, or hiking a nature trail.
 And some resist the whole idea of spirituality, perhaps because they are not drawn to the particular forms that the adults around them are endorsing.
-Professor Dr. Annemie Dillon, who studies children’s resistance to spirituality, offers some insights and advice into this phenomenon.
+Professor Dr. Annemie Dillen, who studies children’s resistance to spirituality, offers some insights and advice into this phenomenon.

 Transcript